Keko (footballer, born 1991): Atlético Madrid

 Keko was born in Brunete, Community of Madrid.
 A product of local Atlético Madrid's youth ranks, he made his first-team – and La Liga – debut on 12 September 2009, taking the field as a 63rd-minute substitute for Florent Sinama Pongolle in a 1–1 home draw against Racing de Santander, aged just 17.
 Speaking to Diario AS after the match, he said: "The truth is that I have always dreamed of playing in this stadium, despite the draw, it was a dream come true.
 I did not think about the protests outside the ground, and I only wanted to score.
 I hope to have more chances, but I have to be calm and see what the coach decides."

 Late in January 2010, Keko was loaned to Real Valladolid in the same league until the end of the season.
-He made his debut for his new team against Valencia CF, appearing as a late replacement in an eventual 2–0 away loss on 6 February.
+He made his debut for his new team against Valencia, appearing as a late replacement in an eventual 2–0 away loss on 6 February.

-Keko split the 2010–11 campaign with two Segunda División sides, FC Cartagena and Girona FC, totalling 25 matches (nine starts, 952 minutes) as both managed to retain their league status.
+Keko split the 2010–11 campaign with two Segunda División sides, Cartagena and Girona, totalling 25 matches (nine starts, 952 minutes) as both managed to retain their league status.

 Catania

-On 19 July 2011, after he failed to renew his contract with Atlético Madrid, Keko completed a transfer to Calcio Catania in Italy, signing a three-year deal and being awarded the No. 15 jersey at the Sicilian club.
-On 7 January 2012, however, along with teammate Fabio Sciacca, he joined Serie B's F.C.
-Grosseto S.S.D. on loan.
+On 19 July 2011, after he failed to renew his contract with Atlético Madrid, Keko completed a transfer to Catania in Italy, signing a three-year deal and being awarded the No. 15 jersey at the Sicilian club.
+On 7 January 2012, however, along with teammate Fabio Sciacca, he joined Serie B's Grosseto on loan.

-Keko scored on his Serie A debut on 24 February 2013, starting and contributing to a 2–1 away win over Parma FC.
+Keko scored on his Serie A debut on 24 February 2013, starting and contributing to a 2–1 away win over Parma.
 In May 2014, he was released; valued at €10 million by Catania, he remained unemployed for nearly four months and hired a personal trainer while contemplating leaving football.

 Albacete

-On 28 August 2014, Keko signed a 1+1 contract with Albacete Balompié, recently promoted to the second tier.
-He totalled more than 2,500 minutes of action during his only season, notably scoring a brace in a 3–2 victory at UE Llagostera on 21 May 2015 that confirmed the side's survival.
+On 28 August 2014, Keko signed a 1+1 contract with Albacete, recently promoted to the second tier.
+He totalled more than 2,500 minutes of action during his only season, notably scoring a brace in a 3–2 victory at Llagostera on 21 May 2015 that confirmed the side's survival.

 Eibar

-On 9 July 2015, Keko moved to SD Eibar in the top division after agreeing to a two-year contract.
+On 9 July 2015, Keko moved to Eibar in the top division after agreeing to a two-year contract.
 He scored his first goal in the competition on 30 December, opening the 2–0 home win against Sporting de Gijón.